jmonlabs/jmon-format/README.md

-# JMON - JSON Musical Object Notation

-A declarative, JSON-based format for representing musical compositions with comprehensive synthesis and audio processing capabilities.

-## What is JMON?
+# jmon

-JMON (JSON Musical Object Notation) is a musical notation format that allows you to write music using JSON.
+jmon (JSON Musical Object Notation) is a musical notation format that allows you to write music using JSON.
 It's designed to be:

 - **Readable**: Musical compositions written in familiar JSON syntax
 - **Comprehensive**: Supports complex synthesizers, effects chains, and musical structures
 - **Universal**: Backend-agnostic format that can target multiple audio frameworks
 - **Extensible**: Easy to add new synthesizer types and effects

-## What is jmon-tone.js?
+## jmon-tone.js

 `jmon-tone.js` is a converter library that translates JMON files into [Tone.js](https://tonejs.github.io/) format for web audio playback.
-It handles all the complexity of converting JMON's musical notation into audio synthesis instructions.
+It handles all the complexity of converting jmon's musical notation into audio synthesis instructions.

+## other synthetizer?

+Although based on Tone.js capabiilties, jmon is an agnostic format.
+We will first focus on jmon-tone.js, but if everything goes smoothly, we intend to support other formats like SuperCollider.

-## Quick Example
+## Example

-Here's a simple JMON composition:
+Here's a simple jmon composition:

 ```json
 {